Inflectra/rapise-documentation/docs/Guide/cross_browser_testing.md

 !!! important
 	`Navigator.Close` is required to switch the browser.

-In RVL it will look like:
+In RVL, it will look like:

 ![selectbrowserprofile](./img/cross_browser_testing_selectbrowserprofile.png)

-Or, the same using the Loop:
+Or, the same using a loop:

 ![selectbrowserprofile loop](./img/cross_browser_testing_selectbrowserprofile_loop.png)